 Asure or Ashura

 A sweet Ashura with religious traditions.
 It comes from the name Ashura in Arabic origin.
 The month of Muharram, which has a place in Islam, is mentioned as the month of Ashura in some places.
-First of all, let’s look at where the story of Ashura comes from.
+Firstly, let’s look at where the story of Ashura comes from.
 According to the rumor, Hz.
-Noah made his ark and made it famous with those who believed in him.
+Noah made his ark and made it famous to those who believed in him.

 Now it’s time for a different dessert.
 What kind of dessert is Zerde?
-In fact, we can count turmeric as the least known dessert on this list.
-The name turmeric comes from the use of turmeric, saffron, which also gives the dessert its color.
-Made with broken rice, turmeric, starch, peanuts and grapes, the dessert is in a unique category.
+In fact, we can count turmeric as the least-known dessert on this list.
+The name turmeric comes from the use of turmeric, and saffron, which also gives the dessert its color.
+Made with broken rice, turmeric, starch, peanuts, and grapes, the dessert is in a unique category.
 The city of Zerden is Gaziantep.
-Generally, a sweet pastry dough type also demonstrate itself as Zerde of said Gaziantep cuisine with desserts, show that Turkey has an important place in the kitchen much.
+Generally, a sweet pastry dough type also demonstrates itself as Zerde of said Gaziantep cuisine with desserts, showing that Turkey has an important place in the kitchen.

 We also include cezerye, which you will find the best in Istanbul Spice Bazaar, from the category of Turkish delight desserts.
-Spice Bazaar is the place where spices are abundant, and there are many spices in cezery, from cloves to turmeric, from ginger to cinnamon.
+Spice Bazaar is a place where spices are abundant, and there are many spices in cezerye, from cloves to turmeric, from ginger to cinnamon.
 Its main ingredient is carrots.
-Add the spices to the mixture of carrot puree and walnuts and top
+Add the spices to the mixture of carrot purée and walnuts and top

-We are ending our traditional Turkish desserts series in Hatay with a kadayifi, again fried on fire.
-Künefe, which is also a common dessert of Turkish – Arab culture, is a dessert sought after kebab and it is cooked slowly on the stove, with the open top, and its taste is not enough with its Hatay cheese.
+We are ending our traditional Turkish dessert series in Hatay with a kadayifi, again fried on fire.
+Künefe, which is also a common dessert of Turkish – Arab culture, is a dessert sought after kebab, and it is cooked slowly on the stove, with an open-top, and its taste is not enough with its Hatay cheese.